 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together follows:

-2.3.1 Identity Data includes first name, last name, username or similar identifier, date of birth, place of birth and gender.
+2.3.1 Identity Data includes first name, last name, username or similar identifier, date of birth, place of birth, place of residence, and gender.

-2.3.2 Contact Data includes billing address, delivery address, email address and telephone numbers.
+2.3.2 Contact Data includes delivery address, email address and telephone numbers.

-2.3.5 Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.
+2.3.3 Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, operating system and platform and other technology on the devices you use to access this website.

 We also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.